Casting a BAIT for Offline and Online Source-free Domain Adaptation: BAIT for Source-Free Domain Adaptation

-For the fixed anchor classifier to be successful for source-free domain adaptation we require to address two problems.
+For the fixed anchor classifier to be successful for source-free domain adaptation, we require to address two problems.
 First, part of the target data will not be well classified (have uncertain predictions) due to the domain shift, and this data needs to be identified.
 Secondly, we have to adapt the feature extractor in such a way that this data can subsequently be classified correctly by the anchor classifier.
 Therefore, we propose the BAIT method that is a two-step algorithm which exactly addresses these two problems.
-Our method is shown in Fig.~\ref{fig:training_policy}(bottom).
+Our method is shown in Fig.~\ref{fig:training_policy}(right).
 After training the model on the source data, we get a feature extractor $f$, and an anchor classifier $C_1$.
 We fix $C_1$ in the subsequent training periods, and use it to initialize an extra classifier $C_2$.
-The prototypes of the extra classifier $C_2$ are optimised to approach target features which are not clearly classified by $C_1$.
-Next those target features are to be pulled towards the source class prototype.
-Hereafter we refer to the classifier $C_2$ as the \emph{bait classifier}, and its class prototype as \emph{bait prototype}.
+The extra classifier $C_2$ is optimised to find target features which are not clearly classified by $C_1$.
+Next, those target features are to be pulled towards the right side of source classifier.
+Hereafter, we refer to the classifier $C_2$ as the \emph{bait classifier}.

-In order to train the desired $C_2$, we propose a 2-step training policy which alternately trains bait classifier $C_2$ and feature extractor $f$.
+{In order to train the desired $C_2$, we propose a 2-step training policy which alternates between training the bait classifier $C_2$ and feature extractor $f$.
+It is inspired by diverse classifiers based DA method, such as MCD~\cite{saito2018maximum}.
+Unlike those methods which train all classifiers along with source data, our method addresses source-free domain adaptation with the fixed anchor classifier and the learnable bait classifier.
+We experimentally show that the original MCD cannot handle SFDA while our proposed method performs well under this setting.}

 \textbf{Step 1: casting the bait.} In step 1, we only train bait classifier $C_2$, and freeze feature extractor $f$.
-As shown in Fig.~\ref{fig:training_policy}(top), due to domain shift, some target features will not locate around the source prototype, which is also referred to as misalignment~\cite{cicek2019unsupervised,jiang2020implicit}.
-In order to pull target features towards the anchor prototype, \textit{i.e.}, aligning target features with the source classifier, we deploy bait prototypes to find those features far away from the anchor prototypes.
-In order words, the bait classifier aims to estimate the centroid of target features for which the anchor classifier has uncertain predictions.
-Therefore before adaptation, we split the features of the current batch of data into two sets: the uncertain $\mathcal{U}$ and certain set $\mathcal{C}$, as shown in Fig.~\ref{fig:training_policy} (a), according to their prediction entropy:
+As shown in Fig.~\ref{fig:training_policy}, due to the domain shift, some target features will not locate on the right side of the source decision boundary, which is also referred to as misalignment~\cite{cicek2019unsupervised,jiang2020implicit}.
+In order to align target features with the source classifier, we use the bait classifier to find the those features at the wrong side of the anchor classifier/decision boundary (uncertain features).